Ultrabenosaurus/OrphanCrawler/README.md

 =====

 - Figure out why it won't crawl pages with both a file extension and a query string, then fix it
-- Look into making XML output compatible with Google Sitemaps
 - Make relativePathfix() more adaptable and competent
 - Allow for listing links to external websites/other protocols
 - Add a list of files included on each page (images, flash files, etc)